Gourlish/Musiclyse/README.md

 ## Version history:

 * Coming Soon - Musiclyse 0.2.
 Adds Wikipedia database integration for much more reliable chats about artists, albums and songs.
 Omnizart processing logs are now hidden by default.
+Improved batch processing optimisations to make crashes on Macs with 64GB RAM less likely.
 Improved BPM and instrument recognition.
 Overall a much better chat experience from the added bank of data.
 * 2026/08/22 - Musiclyse 0.1.
 Its core features are listed in the "key features" section.